 If you have had symptoms consistent with mastitis for less than 24 hours, we would give you a prescription for an antibiotic, but suggest you wait before starting to take the medication.

 If you are going to take an antibiotic, you need to take the right one.
-Amoxicillin, plain penicillin and some other antibiotics used frequently for mastitis do not kill the bacterium that almost always causes mastitis (Staphylococcus aureus).
+Amoxicillin, plain penicillin, erythromycin and some other antibiotics used frequently for mastitis do not kill the bacterium that almost always causes mastitis (Staphylococcus aureus).
 Some antibiotics which kill Staphylococcus aureus include: cephalexin (our usual choice), cloxacillin, dicloxacillin, flucloxacillin, amoxicillin combined with clavulinic acid, clindamycin and ciprofloxacin.
-Antibiotics that can be used for methicillin-resistant Staphylococcus aureus (MRSA): cotrimoxazole and tetracycline.
+Antibiotics that can be used for methicillin-resistant Staphylococcus aureus (MRSA): cotrimoxazole is the drug that Dr. Newman prefers as a first choice.
+It contains two anti-infective medications and thus it is less likely the bacterium will be resistance and less likely to become resistant.

-A breast abscess may form when there is a long delay in treatment for mastitis, or if mastitis is not treated/ineffectively treated.
+A breast abscess may form when there is a delay in treatment for mastitis, or if mastitis is not treated or ineffectively treated.
 An abscess is a pocket of pus formed in an infected area because the body cannot completely fight off the infection on its own.
-It is the body’s way of preventing infection from spreading.
+It is the body’s way of preventing infection from spreading to the rest of the body (septicemia) and thus is not a bad thing (but not good either in that the body did not fight off the mastitis adequately).
+It is unusual for a mastitis to become an abscess in less than 24 hours from the beginning of the symptoms of mastitis, but it has happened.
+If the mastitis has changed from feeling firm to feeling as if there is liquid in the area, this may mean the mastitis has become an abscess.

 Symptoms often include a swollen lump usually just under the skin (usually painful to touch or squeeze) and swelling or redness in the surrounding area.
 You may have a fever.